neurodebian/neurodebian/sandbox/schroot-fslview.rst

 to the code might require
 considerable effort, and thus time.
-That leads to inability to build those tools using up-to-date versions of libraries available on the system due to incompatible API, and those tools get removed from the repository.
+That leads to inability to build those tools using up-to-date versions of libraries available on the system due to incompatible API, and sooner or later because of that those tools get removed from the repository.

-That is the situation which happened with fslview_ tool from FSL_ suite.
-At the moment it still relies on Qt library version 3 and VTK GUI support for it.
+That is what happened with fslview_ tool from FSL_ suite.
+Today, at the end of 2011, it still relies on Qt library version 3 and VTK GUI support for it.

 .. note::